Brendan Hoban

 Fr.
 Brendan is a founding member of the Association of Catholic Priests in 2010, an organisation which states and publishes many controversial opinions which conflict with the doctrine of the Catholic Church.

 Fr.
-Hoban ministered in Ballina and now serves as Parish Priest in Moygownagh, Co Mayo.
+Hoban ministered in Ballina and served as Parish Priest in Moygownagh, Co Mayo.
+He is now retired from parochial work.

 Publications

 Fr.
 Hoban has published a number of books.